alex-petrenko/sample-factory/docs/environment-integrations/mujoco.md

 ### Running Experiments

-Run MuJoCo experiments with the scripts in `sf_examples.mujoco_examples`.
+Run MuJoCo experiments with the scripts in `sf_examples.mujoco`.
 The default parameters have been chosen to match CleanRL's results in the report below.

 To train a model in the `Ant-v4` enviornment:

 ```
-python -m sf_examples.mujoco_examples.train_mujoco --algo=APPO --env=mujoco_ant --experiment=<experiment_name>
+python -m sf_examples.mujoco.train_mujoco --algo=APPO --env=mujoco_ant --experiment=<experiment_name>
 ```

 To visualize the training results, use the `enjoy_mujoco` script:

 ```
-python -m sf_examples.mujoco_examples.enjoy_mujoco --algo=APPO --env=mujoco_ant --experiment=<experiment_name>
+python -m sf_examples.mujoco.enjoy_mujoco --algo=APPO --env=mujoco_ant --experiment=<experiment_name>
 ```

-Multiple experiments can be run in parallel with the runner module. `mujoco_all_envs` is an example runner script that runs all mujoco envs with 10 seeds.
+Multiple experiments can be run in parallel with the launcher module. `mujoco_all_envs` is an example launcher script that runs all mujoco envs with 10 seeds.

 ```
-python -m sample_factory.launcher.run --run=sf_examples.mujoco_examples.experiments.mujoco_all_envs --runner=processes --max_parallel=4  --pause_between=1 --experiments_per_gpu=10000 --num_gpus=1 --experiment_suffix=0
+python -m sample_factory.launcher.run --run=sf_examples.mujoco.experiments.mujoco_all_envs --backend=processes --max_parallel=4  --pause_between=1 --experiments_per_gpu=10000 --num_gpus=1 --experiment_suffix=0
 ```

 #### List of Supported Environments

 Specify the environment to run with the `--env` command line parameter.
-The following MuJoCo v4 environments are supported out of the box, and more enviornments can be added as needed in `sf_examples.mujoco_examples.mujoco.mujoco_utils`
+The following MuJoCo v4 environments are supported out of the box, and more enviornments can be added as needed in `sf_examples.mujoco.mujoco.mujoco_utils`

 | MuJoCo Environment Name   | Sample-Factory Command Line Parameter |
 | ------------------------- | ------------------------------------- |